 Julie’s love of music, like that for flowers, is rooted in their transcendence–they possess qualities beyond their physical properties.
 She is unique in that, unlike her father or the zombie R, she believes that there is more to reality than the physical.

 This, it turns out, is salvation for R.

-Romantic love is a part of it of this salvation, but it’s much bigger than love.
-It includes flowers and music and everything else that in which human beings experience something that is good or true or beautiful, something supernatural, spiritual or transcendent.
+Romantic love is a part of his salvation, but it’s much bigger than love.
+It includes flowers and music and everything else that human beings experience.
+All the things that are good or true or beautiful, supernatural, spiritual or transcendent things.

 Love is the main marker of R’s encounter with a transcendent reality.
 Before he meets Julie, R describes the zombie perspective of others, whether Living or Dead; we are all meat–“Nameless, faceless, disposable” (74).
 After he falls for Julie, she becomes much more to him than meat, more than a mere physical body.
 Consider this passage from near the ends of the story:

 “I look into Julie’s face.
 Not just at it, but into it.
 Every pore, every freckle, every gossamer hair.
 And then the layers beneath them.
 The flesh and bones, the blood and brain, all the way down to the unknowable energy that swirls at her core, the life force, the soul, the fiery will that makes her more than meat, coursing through every cell and binding them together in millions to form her.
 Her body contains the history of the universe, remembered in pain, in joy and sadness, hate and hope and bad habits, every thought of God, past-present-future, remembered, felt, and hoped for all at once” (222).